Everyday Money

 14 Budget Friendly Valentine’s Day Ideas

 While many will splurge this Valentine’s Day (According to the National Retail Federation (NRF), Americans are expected to spend a record $27.5 billion on Valentine’s Day in 2025, with an average expenditure of $188.81 per person) why not look for simple and affordable ways to show your appreciation for your loved ones and celebrate in a way that doesn’t break the bank?
-Read on for 14 budget friendly (Wisconsin focused!)
-Valentine’s Day ideas to try this February 14th.
-Remember, in
+To help you stay on track with your spending goals, you can easily monitor your account balances before

 Read More »